 It has been about a month since the last earnings report for Pioneer Natural Resources (PXD).
-Shares have lost about 4.7% in that time frame, underperforming the S&P 500.
+Shares have lost about 2.3% in that time frame, outperforming the S&P 500.

-Pioneer Natural Q4 Earnings Miss Estimates, Revenues Beat
+Pioneer Natural Q1 Earnings Beat on Permian Operations

-Pioneer Natural Resources Company reported fourth-quarter 2018 earnings of $1.18 per share, excluding one-time items, which failed to beat the Zacks Consensus Estimate of $1.40 and fell from the year-ago quarter’s $1.22.
-Lower realized prices from oil and natural gas led to the underperformance.
+Pioneer Natural reported first-quarter 2019 earnings of $1.83 per share, excluding one-time items, beating the Zacks Consensus Estimate of $1.61 and improving from the year-ago quarter’s $1.66.

-Total production in the reported quarter averaged 319.6 thousand barrels of oil equivalent per day (MBOE/d), which improved 4.8% year over year and was in line with the Zacks Consensus Estimate.
+Total production in the reported quarter averaged 333.4 thousand barrels of oil equivalent per day (MBOE/d), up 7% year over year.
 The upside can be attributed to higher activities in the Permian Basin.

-Oil production averaged 199.2 thousand barrels per day (MBbl/d), up 10.8% year over year and was in line with the Zacks Consensus Estimate.
-Natural gas liquids (NGLs) production was almost flat with both the Zacks Consensus Estimate and the year-ago quarter figure.
-Natural gas production amounted to 351.2 million cubic feet per day (MMcf/d) but was down from the year-ago quarter’s 377.1 MMcf/d.
-The figure was flat with the Zacks Consensus Estimate.
+Oil production averaged 206.3 thousand barrels per day (MBbl/d), up 13% year over year.
+Natural gas liquids (NGLs) production was marginally higher than the year-ago quarter figure.
+However, natural gas production amounted to 360.6 million cubic feet per day (MMcf/d) but was down from the year-ago quarter’s 378.9 MMcf/d.

-On an oil equivalent basis, average realized price was $38.16 per barrel in the reported quarter compared with $38.68 a year ago.
-The company reported its average realized crude price at $49.80 a barrel, down from $52.81 in the December quarter of 2018.
+On an oil equivalent basis, average realized price was $37.84 per barrel in the reported quarter compared with $45.11 a year ago.
+The company reported average realized crude price at $49.38 a barrel, down from $61.64 in the March quarter of 2018.

 Cash, Debt and Capex

-Pioneer Natural expects production in the Permian Basin in the range of 320-335 MBOE/D through 2019.
-This reflects a year-over-year increase of 12% to 17%.
+Pioneer Natural continues to project production in the Permian Basin at the range of 320-335 MBOE/D for 2019.
+This suggests a year-over-year increase of 12% to 17%.

-For the first quarter, the company projects production from the prolific play in the band of 302-317 MBOE/D.
+For the second quarter, the company projects production from the prolific play at the band of 313-328 MBOE/D.

 Through 2019, the upstream energy player intends to invest capital in the range of $3.1 billion to $3.4 billion.